-The Advanced Diploma in Financial Planning goes beyond the
+The QCF Level 6 Advanced Diploma in Financial Planning builds on

 The Advanced Diploma requires completion of at least four of the